Philosophy of Medicine (BETH5102)

 UNIT OF STUDY

-This unit of study introduces some key philosophical questions and debates concerning medicine and the biomedical sciences.
+This unit of study introduces some philosophical questions and debates concerning medicine and the biomedical sciences.
 It is divided into three sections.
-The first explores key concepts and distinctions such as health, disease, mental illness and disability.
+The first explores basic concepts and distinctions such as health, disease, mental illness and disability.
 The second section deals with topics that lie at the heart of a scientific approach to medicine, namely, causation, experimentation, evidence and clinical reasoning.
 The final section of the course invites students to reflect critically on the preceding section by exploring the rationality claims of non-orthodox approaches, by inquiring closely into the meaning of medical terms, and by taking a broad view of the notion of risk.
 All assessments must be completed to pass this Unit.

 Our courses that offer this unit of study